Campus Housing Services

 Custodial Services

 The cleanliness of the residence halls is very important and custodial staff work diligently to insure that facilities are well kept and clean.
 During regular semesters, custodial staff maintain bathrooms and common areas in Residence Halls.
 Cleaning is done on a regular schedule which is posted on each floor.
-Residence Hall residents are responsible for the cleaning of their own rooms.
-In the Apartments and Commons, cleaning of all areas is the sole responsibility of the residents.
+Residence Hall residents are responsible for the cleaning of their own rooms and emptying their trash/recyclables.
+In the Apartments and Commons, cleaning of all areas and emptying of trash and recyclables is the sole responsibility of the residents.

 Heat

 During the winter/heating season a temperature of 68 degrees Fahrenheit is established as the minimum comfort reading to be maintained in campus residences, classrooms, offices and administrative spaces.
 The College will make every effort possible to keep heating temperatures no lower than 68 degrees.
-For non-emergency heating issues a "Student Work Request" form must be completed in Web-Advisor.
+For non-emergency heating issues a Request for Maintenance/Repairs form must be submitted.
 Buildings and Grounds staff will record room temperature and corrective action will be taken if temperatures do not meet College standards.
 Please note it is important to keep all furniture/other items at least twelve (12) inches from heaters/radiators so proper air flow is achieved to maintain room temperature, keep windows fully closed when the heat is on, and dress appropriately for the season/temperature.

 Identification Cards

 Each student is issued a photo ID.
 This card is used for keyless access to various campus buildings, including Residence Halls and The Commons.
-College Dining Services utilizes this ID for dining hall entry and charges at Jack's or the coffee shop in Pennington.
+College Dining Services utilizes this ID for dining hall entry and charges at Jack's or 1812 Cafe in Pennington.
 It is also used for charges to the student account in the Campus Store.
-Lost or stolen cards should be reported immediately to the Office of Safety and Security.
+Lost or stolen cards should be reported immediately to the Office of Public Safety.

 Lockouts

-Students who are locked out of a residence hall/room must contact Office of Safety and Security to be admitted.
+Students who are locked out of a residence hall/room must contact Office of Public Safety to be admitted.

 Mail Service